Mohammed-Fadul/Borehole-Dilution/README.md

 2-tracer_tests (package) that contains:
-* `tracertests.py`: contains a Tracer class to read the basic elements of borehole test from field data, and make the ordinary calculations needed for the calculation of Darcy´s velocity
+* `tracertests.py`: contains a Tracer class to read the basic elements of borehole test from field data, and make the ordinary calculations needed for the calculation of Darcy´s velocity.

 3-file_utiles (package) that contains:
-* `sensor_data_file.py`: contains the DataSheet, Calibration and SensorPairData classes to read the data from the sensors
+* `sensor_data_file.py`: contains the DataSheet, Calibration and SensorPairData classes to read the data from the sensors.

 4-plot_settings (package) that contains:
 * `plotSensors2.py`: contains the functions for the plots calculation - sensors plot, time concentration plot and velocity plots;
-* `plot_saver.py`: contains a function to create a file to save plots in
+* `plot_saver.py`: contains a function to create a file to save plots in.

 The relation among the classes and functions are according to the following diagram: